Verify if 36 Belongs to the Arithmetic Sequence: 51, 47, 43, 39,...

 Watch the teacher solve the problem with clear explanations

-00:07 Let's substitute in the formula and solve for X
+00:17 Let's plug the number into the formula and solve for X.

 Step-by-step written solution